Sudbury-area tick tests positive for Lyme disease

 - Keep wood piles and bird feeders away from homes.

-- Wear a long-sleeved, light coloured shirt, pants and closed-toe shoes.
+- Wear a long-sleeved, light-coloured shirt, pants and close-toe shoes.

 - Use insect repellents that are federally regulated and contain DEET.

-- Check your clothing, body and pets for ticks and change your clothing upon returning home from the outdoors.
+- Check your clothing, body and pets for ticks.